debruine/shinyintro/docs/01_first_app.md

 }
 ```

 Now we want to display this text in the output "n_fav_things".
 We need to use a render function that is paired with our output function.
-Since "n_fav_things" was made with `textOutput()`, we fill it with the `renderText()` function.
+Since "n_fav_things" was made with `textOutput()`, we fill it with `renderText()`.

 ```r